macmanes-lab/Lindsay/Nanopore work.md

 12. kill run (reads are going to be too long) break up long reads...they can only be 65 kb long

 #Pbcr isn't working...trying LSC
+WD: /mnt/data3/lah/lsc

+1. Error corrector
+2. Have to edit run.cfg file

+		1. No removing of tails of PacBio reads (I don't have PacBio reads)
+		2. Running it with bowtie2 as aligner for mapping Illuminia to Nanopore --default
+			--end-to-end -a -f -L 15 --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.12 --no-unal
+			*probably a place to change and see what happens